techie624/petrie_salt/README.md

 # petrie_salt
-Project to learn salt stack
+~~Project to learn salt stack~~

+Project has given a basic insight to how salt stack works.
+Next steps I think I'll build this with terraform from github actions using EC2 free T2's.

 ## Prerequisites: